Alzheimer's disease is a condition that destroys brain cells. People with this disease slowly lose the ability to learn, function, and remember.

 Curr Neurol Neurosci Rep.

-Ruitenberg A, van Swieten JC, et al. Alcohol consumption and risk of dementia: the Rotterdam Study.
+Ruitenberg A, van Swieten JC, Wittemen JC, et al. Alcohol consumption and risk of dementia: The Rotterdam Study.

 5/4/2012 DynaMed's Systematic Literature Surveillance.
 Available at: ...(Click grey area to select URL) Buchman AS, Boyle PA, et al. Total daily physical activity and the risk of AD and cognitive decline in older adults.
 Neurology.
 2012;78(17):1323-1329.

 9/3/2014 DynaMed's Systematic Literature Surveillance.
-Available at: ...(Click grey area to select URL) Wippold FJ, Cornelius RS, et al. American College of Radiology (ACR) Appropriateness Criteria for dementia and movement disorders.
+Available at: ...(Click grey area to select URL) Wippold FJ, Brown DC, Broderick DF, et al. American College of Radiology (ACR) Appropriateness Criteria for dementia and movement disorders.
 Available at: http://www.acr.org/~/media/ACR/Documents/AppCriteria/Diagnostic/DementiaAndMovementDisorders.pdf.
 Updated 2014.
 Accessed September 3, 2014.